marcmorente/rest-2nd-level/README.md

 curl -d '{"updatedCar":{"brand":"rst-abc-xyz","model":"Just renamed the model"}}' -H "Content-Type: application/json" -X PUT http://server:port/v1/cars/abc-def-ghi
 ```

-  * *GET:* Use this verb for read only operations.
+  * *GET:* Use this verb for read-only operations.
 Like Reading a single resource (GET /cars/{id}) or a collection (GET /cars) or when a search is executed (GET /cars/search?color=red&engine=1.6). *Do not put anything as part of the body payload since GET must be cacheable, use always query params*

   * *DELETE:* To delete a whole resource.
 Example: DELETE /cars/{id}